Inside Coretta and Martin Luther King Jr.'s home

 "You can look in the garage.
 You can see one car missing," Forte said as we approached an open garage door.

-Forte says the King family has retained Dr. King’s 1965 Chevy Impala.
+Forte said the King family has retained Dr. King’s 1965 Chevy Impala.
 But they’ve donated to the NPS the 1979 Ford Crown Victoria driven by Mrs. King, still parked in the garage.

-Forte says King's Impala was parked in the garage from the time of his death until the family removed it last year.
+Forte said King's Impala was parked in the garage from the time of his death until the family removed it last year.

+RELATED: The King Center to host several community events ahead of Dr. Martin Luther King's 91st birthday

-Forte says the NPS has already done considerable renovation to shore up the roof and plug leaks.
+Forte said the NPS has already done considerable renovation to shore up the roof and plug leaks.
 More work awaits on the roof, which is visibly sagging in spots.

 Forte says the Park Service is researching exactly how the place looked during Dr. King’s life – from video, photos and oral histories.
 As much as Dr. King’s life has been researched – this personal side, she says, remains largely untold.
 "The stories we’re going to be telling are not really written in any format.
 So we’re really peeling back the onion, and the time period," Forte said.